duketopceo/Dixi/AI_to_Khan.md

 - **Frontend** is live at http://localhost:3000 (or 5173 if 3000 is busy)
 - **Backend** is running on port 3001 and responding to requests
 - **Ollama** is connected and ready to go - using the `gemma3:4b` model
-- **Dependencies** are all installed (Node.js packages)
+- **Dependencies** are all installed (Node.js packages and Python packages in `.venv`)
 - **PATH** is configured (Node.js added to user PATH)
+- **Python environment** is set up (virtual environment with all dependencies)

 The AI service will initialize itself when you first make a request to it.
 I tested the connection and it's working fine.
 The backend can talk to Ollama, and the frontend can talk to the backend.

-I didn't start the vision service because Python isn't in your PATH, but that's okay - the backend and frontend work fine without it.
-If you want gesture tracking later, we'd just need to get Python set up.
+The vision service is ready to go - all Python dependencies are installed.
+You can start it with `python packages/vision/main.py` if you want gesture tracking.

 ## Testing

-I ran a comprehensive test script that checked everything:
+I ran comprehensive test scripts that checked everything:
 - ✅ Ollama connection - working perfectly
 - ✅ Backend health - responding correctly
 - ✅ AI service status - connected to Ollama
 - ✅ Frontend - accessible and running (checks both port 3000 and 5173)
 - ✅ WebSocket server - listening on port 3002
+- ✅ Python dependencies - all installed in `.venv`
+- ✅ MediaPipe - working and model file found

 All the core services passed their tests!
 The frontend and backend are both open in your browser now.